OctopusDeploy/docs/docs/how-to/debug-problems-with-octopus-variables.md

 ## Check the variable value in the All Variables tab

 1. Open the **Project > Variables > All Variables** tab
-2. Investigate the variables from all possible sources for the project including the project itself,Â [library variable sets](/docs/home/deploying-applications/variables/library-variable-sets.md), andÂ [tenants](/docs/home/key-concepts/tenants.md).
+2. Investigate the variables from all possible sources for the project including the project itself, [library variable sets](/docs/home/deploying-applications/variables/library-variable-sets.md), and [tenants](/docs/home/key-concepts/tenants.md).
 ![](/docs/images/3048145/5865680.png)